pAI-OS/paios-unsigned/CONTRIBUTING.md

 ## Code Style

 We follow a specific code style in the pAI-OS project to ensure consistency and readability.
 Please make sure to adhere to the following guidelines:

 - Use consistent indentation (e.g., 4 spaces).
 - Follow the naming conventions for variables, functions, and classes.
 - Write clear and concise comments to explain your code.
+- In documentation, put each sentence on its own line and a blank line between one or more sentences for paragraphs.
+  (This helps with the content review process by making clear where changes occur in a paragraph.)

 ## Reporting Issues

 If you encounter any bugs or issues while using pAI-OS, please report them on the GitHub issue tracker.
 When reporting an issue, please provide the following information:

 - A clear and concise description of the issue.
 - Steps to reproduce the issue.